 To change the tense (past, future, conditional, etc) you can use the action Conjugate.
 For example, you could add a cell to the board that transforms all the verbs to future tense, or even make this happen automatically when the user says the word "tomorrow".
 If when the user selects a noun or a pronoun the verbs are in infinitive, the program will automatically set them to present.

-Verbo conjugates regular and irregular verbs in English, Spanish and Catalan, and implements all tenses in indicative, subjunctive and imperative mood as well as impersonal forms (infinitive, participle and gerund), including some tenses that only exist in certain languages.
+Verbo conjugates regular and irregular verbs in English, Spanish, Catalan, Italian and Portuguese, and implements all tenses in indicative, subjunctive and imperative mood as well as impersonal forms (infinitive, participle and gerund), including some tenses that only exist in certain languages.

 In this section you can also configure whether Verbo should automatically conjugate back to infinitive after selecting a verb.